Let’s chat about something buzzing around lately – electromagnetic field pollution.

 For people with Electromagnetic Hypersensitivity Syndrome (EHS), just walking into a WI-FI-equipped coffee shop can be debilitating, triggering many symptoms, including headache, fatigue, nausea, burning, itchy skin, and muscle aches.

-Some students have to drop out of school or continue to graduate programs once they become electrically sensitive, irrespective of their intelligence and capabilities.
+Regardless of their intelligence and capabilities, some students have to drop out of school or continue to graduate programs once they become electrically sensitive.

 Because the symptoms are subjective and vary between individuals, the condition is difficult to study.